Choose Your Liposuction Surgeon Carefully

 According to the UK Standard of Care Guidelines published on Lipoedema UK:

-Liposuction should be carried out by a surgeon who is appropriately qualified to treatment someone with lipoedema and who works as part of a multidisciplinary team.
+Liposuction should be carried out by a surgeon who is appropriately qualified to treat someone with lipoedema and who works as part of a multidisciplinary team.

 Effects of Liposuction in Lipoedema